19hours/sg-statutes/Acts/Income Tax Act.md

 [Act 45 of 2018 wef 01/07/2018]

-(zr) any contribution by the Government to the PSE account, or an account in the Central Provident Fund, of an individual who is or was a national serviceman, as part of the National Service Housing, Medical and Education Awards; and
+(zr) any contribution by the Government to the PSE account, or an account in the Central Provident Fund, of an individual who is or was a national serviceman, as part of the National Service Housing, Medical and Education Awards;

 [Act 39 of 2017 wef 01/04/2014]

 [Act 45 of 2018 wef 01/07/2018]

+[Act 45 of 2018 wef 12/11/2018]

+[26/73; 4/75; 5/77; 1/82; 15/83; 13/84; 3/89; 2/92; 28/92; 26/93; 11/94; 32/95; 1/98; 31/98; 37/98; 32/99; 24/2000; 24/2001; 37/2002; 21/2003; 49/2004; 8/2005; 34/2005; 7/2007; 53/2007; 34/2008; 27/2009; 29/2010; 22/2011; 29/2012; 19/2013]

-(zs) any distribution made to an individual during the period from 1 July 2018 to 31 March 2020 (both dates inclusive) by a trustee of an approved REIT exchange-traded fund, out of a distribution from a real estate investment trust that is in turn made out of income of the kinds mentioned in section 43(2A)(a)(i), (ii), (iii), (iv) and (v), but not where the firstmentioned distribution is derived by the individual as a partner in a partnership which is in Singapore or is derived from the carrying on of a trade, business or profession.
+(zs) any distribution made to an individual during the period from 1 July 2018 to 31 March 2020 (both dates inclusive) by a trustee of an approved REIT exchange-traded fund, out of a distribution from a real estate investment trust that is in turn made out of income of the kinds mentioned in section 43(2A)(a)(i), (ii), (iii), (iv) and (v), but not where the firstmentioned distribution is derived by the individual as a partner in a partnership which is in Singapore or is derived from the carrying on of a trade, business or profession; and

 [Act 45 of 2018 wef 01/07/2018]

-[26/73; 4/75; 5/77; 1/82; 15/83; 13/84; 3/89; 2/92; 28/92; 26/93; 11/94; 32/95; 1/98; 31/98; 37/98; 32/99; 24/2000; 24/2001; 37/2002; 21/2003; 49/2004; 8/2005; 34/2005; 7/2007; 53/2007; 34/2008; 27/2009; 29/2010; 22/2011; 29/2012; 19/2013]
+[Act 45 of 2018 wef 12/11/2018]

+(zt) subject to subsection (2J), income of an entity (called in this section a sovereign risk pooling entity) that is established and operated for the sole object of insuring against risks faced by one or more governments (called in this section the insured governments) that arise directly or indirectly from a disaster (whether natural or man-made), subject to the following conditions:

+(i) the sovereign risk pooling entity is not established or operated for the object of deriving a profit and its income and capital may only be applied towards its sole object;

+(ii) its capital is provided only by governments, entities wholly-owned by governments, and organisations that are not established or operated for the object of deriving a profit;

+(iii) a government (not being an insured government) or an entity or organisation mentioned in sub-paragraph (ii) does not enjoy any risk coverage or receive any benefit in any form (including dividends) from the sovereign risk pooling entity;

+(iv) benefits of any insurance provided by the sovereign risk pooling entity, as well as any distribution of the entity’s property if it ceases operation, accrue only to the insured governments.

+[Act 45 of 2018 wef 12/11/2018]

-(2) Subsection (1)(a) shall not, unless otherwise approved by the Minister or such person as he may appoint, apply to any interest derived from any qualifying debt securities issued during the period from 10th May 1999 to 31st December 2018 (both dates inclusive) where 50% or more of those securities which are outstanding at any time during the life of the issue is beneficially held or funded, directly or indirectly, by related parties of the issuer of those securities and where such interest is derived by —
+(2) Subsection (1)(a) shall not, unless otherwise approved by the Minister or such person as he may appoint, apply to any interest derived from any qualifying debt securities issued during the period from 10th May 1999 to 31st December 2023 (both dates inclusive) where 50% or more of those securities which are outstanding at any time during the life of the issue is beneficially held or funded, directly or indirectly, by related parties of the issuer of those securities and where such interest is derived by —

 (a) any related party of the issuer of those securities; or